haberdashPI/vscode-master-key/README.md

 # Master Key

-Master your keybindings, learn from clear visual documentation, and record repeative sequences of keys with keyboard macros.
+Master your keybindings, learn from clear visual documentation, and record/replay repetitive sequences of keys with keyboard macros.

 If you appreciate the power of vim, emacs, kakaune, helix, or any other well made text editor OR if you aren't familiar with these tools, but want to learn how to level up your text editing skills, Master Key might be right for you.

 There are two ways to use this extension: using an existing preset you can learn from the built-in documentation and discoverable commands Master Key provides; OR you can build your own customized set of keybindings based off one of these presets or even from your own existing keybindings.

 When you use one Master Key's preset keybindings, and you will get: